DariusNetX/BagBrain-Dashboard/replit.md

 ✓ Updated button backgrounds from bg-black/40 to bg-black/80 for better contrast ✓ Strengthened border colors from border-amber-500/20 to border-amber-500/30
-✓ Applied darker hover states (bg-black/90, border-amber-500/80) for improved visibility
+✓ Applied darker hover states (bg-black/90, border-amber-500/80) for improved visibility ✓ Added half-inch spacing to Withdraw $BAG button with ml-3 class for improved layout balance